-Milan 2010: with half the design world stuck in Milan thanks to the volcano and the other half unable to get there, we thought this would be a good time to republish The Regional Blanket by Vík Prjónsdóttir of Iceland.
+Milan 2010: with half the design world stuck in our special category thanks to the volcano and the other half unable to get there, we thought this would be a good time to republish The Regional Blanket by Vík Prjónsdóttir of Iceland.

 See all our stories about Milan 2010 in our special category.

 Here's some more information from stockists Iukbox, followed by some more from the designers:

 You planned to go to the Salone in Milan but stayed stuck because of the volcano?

 CURIOUS ABOUT THE ERUPTION IN ICELAND?
 LOOK AT IT IN OUR "REGIONAL BLANKET" !

 IUKBOX presents The Regional Blanket of Vik Prjonsdottir: WITH THE REAL MAP OF THE VOLCANO !